merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 ### anvi-refine

 After running `anvi-summarize`, you may realize that you are not happy with one or more of your bins.
-This often is the case when you are working with very large datasets and when you are forced to skip the human guided binning step. `anvi-summarize` gives you the ability to make finer adjustements to a bin that may be contaminated.
+This often is the case when you are working with very large datasets and when you are forced to skip the human guided binning step. `anvi-summarize` gives you the ability to make finer adjustments to a bin that may be contaminated.

+After you refine bins that needs attention, you can re-generate your static summary.

 {:.notice}
 Speaking of which, please take a look at this post where Meren talks about [assessing completion and contamination of metagenome-assembled genomes]({% post_url miscellaneous/2016-06-09-assessing-completion-and-contamination-of-MAGs %}).

 Please read **[this article]({% post_url anvio/2015-05-11-anvi-refine %})** for a comprehensive introduction to refinement capacity of anvi'o.

 ---